-Wing Commander Cliff ‘Giselle’ Fletcher-Jones is a senior officer in the Royal Air Force and is the Chief of the Air Staff’s Portal Fellow undertaking doctoral research to in spacepower theory and astrostrategy.
-He has over a decade of experience in military space operations and has been mission qualified in ten space roles.
+Wing Commander Cliff ‘GSL’ Fletcher-Jones is a senior officer in the Royal Air Force and is the Chief of the Air Staff’s Portal Fellow undertaking doctoral research to develop a theory of spacepower.
+He has over 14 years of experience in military space operations and has been mission qualified in ten operational space roles.

-He holds multiple Masters’ degrees and is a Visiting Fellow of the Institute of Advanced Studies, a Fellow of the Royal Geographical Society and a Chartered Fellow of the Chartered Management Institute.
-He is a Qualified Space Instructor, wrote the MSc Aerosystems: Operations and Tactics for the QSIC, and lectures internationally on geopolitics, spacepower and space warfare.
+He holds multiple Master’s degrees and is a Visiting Fellow of the Institute of Advanced Studies, a Fellow of the Royal Geographical Society and a Chartered Fellow of the Chartered Management Institute.
+He is a Qualified Space Instructor, wrote the MSc Aerosystems: Operations and Tactics for the QSIC, and lectures internationally on space power and space warfare.

 - Human geography